South Korea reports 731 new coronavirus cases

 South Korea has rolled out around 45,000 negative polymerase chain reaction (PCR) tests a day earlier.

-South Korea has given a first dose of AstraZeneca Plc and Pfizer COVID-19 vaccines to near 1.24 million, and over 60,000 have taken booster shots as of Tuesday, the KDCA data said.
+South Korea has given a first dose of AstraZeneca Plc (AZN.L) and Pfizer (PFE.N) COVID-19 vaccines to near 1.24 million, and over 60,000 have taken booster shots as of Tuesday, the KDCA data said.

 Additional 250,000 doses of Pfizer/BioNTech vaccines have arrived on Wednesday, adding to the million doses that have been shipped earlier in March, for people aged 75 and older and high-risk groups in nursing homes.

-The government has secured enough COVID-19 vaccines to cover 79 million people, for more than its 52 million population, including those from Novavax, Moderna, Johnson & Johnson and the COVAX global vaccine sharing scheme.
+The government has secured enough COVID-19 vaccines to cover 79 million people, for more than its 52 million population, including those from Novavax (NVAX.O), Moderna (MRNA.O), Johnson & Johnson (JNJ.N) and the COVAX global vaccine sharing scheme.

 South Korea's food and drug ministry this week has begun a review of Moderna's COVID-19 vaccine after the U.S. pharmaceutical company submitted an application for approval on Monday.